Hablamos Español Insurance Companies We Work With

 What is the difference between tech E&O and cyber?

-Technology E&O covers failures in the technology services and products you provide, like an outage or software that does not perform.
-Cyber covers data breaches and security incidents.
-They are related but distinct.
+Technology E&O generally covers failures in the technology services and products you provide, like an outage or software that does not perform.
+Cyber generally covers data breaches and security incidents.
+They are related but built for distinct claims.

 Do tech firms need both?